BTE FAQ

 A: Finn considers Jim Morrison and Frank X as twin white rabbits down the rabbit hole, until the end of the true rumor, or the true rumor in the end, whichever comes first via Finn’s forthcoming memoir, 127 Fascination: Jim Morrison Decoded.
 Stay tuned…

-Q: What became of Jim Morrison’s 1967 Ford Shelby GT500, which he nicknamed the Blue Lady?
+Q: What became of Jim Morrison’s 1967 Ford Shelby GT500 Mustang, which he nicknamed the Blue Lady?

 A: Jeff Finn solved the “Mystery of the Blue Lady” over a decade go, the result of which appears in the Before the End: Searching for Jim Morrison “extended preview” from 2021.
 The mystery and its attendant solution are detailed in 127 Fascination: Jim Morrison Decoded.